unixorn/sysadmin-reading-list/README.md

 ### Python

-Python has much better support for string manipulation and system infrastructure compared to Bash.
+Python has much better support for string manipulation and system infrastructure than Bash.
 In addition, there is a rich library of modules supporting various tasks you can use in your scripts that are just a `pip install` away.

 A couple of places to go into as training would be:

+#### Python Books

+* [Programming Python](http://shop.oreilly.com/product/9780596158118.do), a well-written O'Reilly book, short and concise.

 #### Tutorials @ Python

 * [Learn Python the Hard Way](http://learnpythonthehardway.org/book/), a rather comprehensive tutorial covering many aspects of the language.
-* [Programming Python](http://shop.oreilly.com/product/9780596158118.do), a well-written O'Reilly book, short and concise.

 #### Python & Sysadmin